myERP/interview-frontend/VIE-frontend/README.md

 ## Exercise 1: Algorithm

-Edit the `exercise1/exercise1.java` file and write in Java, an algorithm that finds and returns the middle element of a linked list.
+Edit the `exercise1/exercise1.java` file and write in Java, an algorithm that finds and returns the middle element of a Linked List.

+You are not allowed to use the method `get(int index)` nor `size()` of the Java LinkedList API.
+Use Linked List as the basic data struture, you have only its first Element that contains a value and a pointer to the next Element.

 Indicate the complexity of the algorithm you wrote using the Big O notation.